petrickjerico/tp/docs/UserGuide.md

-Are you a student of secondary to tertiary education level, who is a fan of **using flashcards to study**, uses your laptop often, and likes to **schedule your study sessions regularly**?
+Are you a student of secondary to tertiary education level, who is a fan of **using flashcards to study**, uses laptop often, and likes to **schedule study sessions regularly**?
 If so, we have the right product just for you!

 StudyBananas is a desktop study companion app that **helps you centralize all your study tasks,